-Jennifer Linton and J Macdonald, co-directors of Linton & Mac in Aberdeen, recommend wearing your hair in a braid while you travel – it keeps your hair out of the way and also ensures perfect holiday hair upon landing.
+Jennifer Linton and Joanna Macdonald, co-directors of Linton & Mac in Aberdeen, recommend wearing your hair in a braid while you travel – it keeps your hair out of the way and also ensures perfect holiday hair upon landing.
 “Wash your hair the night before you travel, prep the hair with L'Oréal Professionnel Tecni Art Pli and then braid the hair while it’s still damp.
 Travel with your hair braided and once you arrive at your destination your hair will be perfectly wavy and beach ready,” they advise.

 And if your hair is prone to static as you fly, consider bringing along retro accessory.
 “Always have a soft scrunchie with you or a silk headscarf to wrap hair on long haul flights,” suggests Mark Caswell, salon director at Umberto Giannini.
 “The silk will help keep hair smooth and stop damage and frizz showing its ugly face with all that dehydration and rough fabrics.”